Me: “Dude, what’s up with this weird error message when I try to pull up my site?”

 10. Ensure Your Server is Secure, Too.

-However, what you can do is to make sure that you are working with a good, reliable server provided who is on top of their work.
+However, what you can do is to make sure that you are working with a good, reliable server provider who is on top of their work.
 Don’t purchase a cheap one to save a few bucks, this will usually not do your site any favors.
 Check on their reputation before you decide to work with them.

 11. Stay in the know.

 Your web developer should be staying on top of things themselves, but you should try to as well.
 Ultimately, it’s your site and your responsibility.
 Set up an RSS feed that is specifically pulling in info from sites that talk about the latest security issues with your web platform.
-Even better and faster is to follow some of the people who are into this platform on twitter as that’s the generally the first heads up.
+Even better and faster is to follow some of the people who are into this platform on Twitter as that’s generally the first heads up.

 You don’t need to fully understand what they’re saying or how to fix it.
-You just need to be able to hear when something is wrong so that you can forward the information onto your developers who can fix it so that your site can be fixed and secure as quickly as possible.
+You just need to be able to hear when something is wrong so that you can forward the information to your developers who can fix it so that your site can be fixed and secure as quickly as possible.

 In Conclusion: